Rankin's dragon: In captivity

-P. henrylawsoni has a life span of six to eight years, and its natural environment is hot, dry, and rocky, which must be mimicked in captivity.
-The Rankins dragon requires a minimum of 40 gallons and a hide, as well as multiple places to climb.
-It is a social species, and (with supervision) can be handled by children, but it does not like to be turned upside down, and will struggle when it is.
+P. henrylawsoni has a life span of 10 to 15 years in captivity, and its natural environment is hot, dry, and rocky, which must be mimicked in captivity.
+The Rankin's dragon requires a minimum of 40 gallons and a hide, as well as multiple places to climb.
+It is a more social species compared to the Pogona vitticeps and as such can be cohabited much easier.
+Males will not tolerate one another like most lizard species.
+It (with supervision) can be handled by children, but it does not like to be restricted or turned upside down, and will struggle when it is.
 Most specimens outside of Australia in captivity are descendants of dragons illegally exported in the 1980s.
 It is generally used as a substitute for Pogona vitticeps, the most common species of bearded dragon in captivity.
 The Rankin's dragon is similar in personality, yet smaller and more manageable, where there is a lack of space and resources.
-The only issue is the small gene pool within captive populations, being unable to be supplemented by wild individuals from Australia.
+The only issue is the small gene pool within captive populations, being unable to be supplemented by wild individuals from Australia, whereas deformation of the spine is occurring.
+It is also a common pet among lizard owners.